 For Merton Council Adult Social Care to meet its legal responsibilities under the Care Act 2014 information may be shared with, and information requested from, other agencies, in order to meet the council's legal responsibilities and to ensure everyone involved with providing a service or support does so efficiently and effectively.

-never be sold to a third party.
+Your data will never be sold to a third party.

 The information you provide will be kept electronically on the whole, although some information may be kept on paper files.